 IT systems process thousands of individual events each day: security incident events, user access events, configuration adjustment events, and so on.
-Understanding these events is critical for administrators and security experts because they show when and how things happen and whether they went wrong.
+Understanding these events, recorded as audit logs, is critical for administrators and security experts because they show when and how things happen and whether they went wrong.
 They are a critical component of security risk management.

 Typical uses of audit logs include the following:

-- Compliance: Most security regulations (including HIPAA) require audit logs.
+- Audit Logs for Compliance: Most security regulations (including HIPAA) require audit logs.
 These logs serve the dual purpose of ensuring that an organization can investigate data breaches and provide evidence of compliance during audits.

-- Forensics: Once a data breach occurs, an organization must work fast to mitigate the issue and understand it to remediate security problems.
-This process is impossible in large IT infrastructures without reliable audit trails.
+- Audit Logs for Forensics: Once a data breach occurs, an organization must work fast to mitigate the issue and understand it to remediate security problems.
+This process is impossible in large IT infrastructures without reliable audit logs.